pretix/pretix/doc/admin/config.rst

     debug=off

 ``hosts``
-    Comma-seperated list of allowed host names for this installation.
+    Comma-separated list of allowed host names for this installation.
     Default: ``localhost``

 ``secret``
     The secret to be used by Django for signing and verification purposes.
-If this setting is not provided, pretix will generate a random secret on the first start and store it in the filesystem for later usage.
+If this setting is not provided, pretix will generate a random secret on the first start and will store it in the filesystem for later usage.

 ``debug``
     Whether or not to run in debug mode.
 Default is ``False``.